edanurcelikk/Login-Form/README.md

 ## ⭐ Key Features ⭐

-- **Login Form**: Allows users to enter their email addresses and passwords.
+- **Login Form**: Allows users to enter their usernames and passwords.
 - **Modern Design**: Provides a clean and stylish user interface.

 ## ⭐ Video Demonstration ⭐